PhilixTheExplorer/SIT-Java/README.md

 # SIT-Java

-This are the collections of questions and answers from java course at SIT.
+These are the collections of questions and answers from java course at SIT.